slaninas/nostr-bot/README.md

     let mut votes = state.lock().await;
     votes.yes += 1;

-    // Use given formatted voting results and use it to create new event
+    // Use formatted voting results to create new event
     // that is a reply to the incoming command get_reply(event, format_results(&votes.question, &votes)) }